 Legalisation of documents from Syria for use in the Netherlands

 To use a document from Syria in the Netherlands, you must have it legalised by the Syrian Ministry of Foreign Affairs and Expatriates.
-The Dutch embassy in Damascus is closed.
-The Dutch authorities will check and assess your document.
+Due to the situation in Syria, the Netherlands embassy in Damascus is closed.
+Dutch authorities will check and assess your document.

 Who can have documents legalised?